 View your scores and send them to colleges.
 Also, learn about AP awards and get answers to all your score-related questions.

 Sign up for a College Board account.
-It is best to provide the same information on both your College Board account and your AP answer sheet.
-You may already have an account — try signing in to confirm.
+Make sure to provide the same information on your account as you did on your AP answer sheet.
+If you already have an account from taking previous AP or SAT exams, try signing in to confirm.

 Watch these videos and share them with your friends.